 O horrible!
 O dreadful state! consider the hot burning dungeon

 thou art preparing for thyself to all eternity, to which thou art

 going in such career.

-I said. perhaps you will be willing to shew me my eternal
+perhaps you will be willing to shew me my eternal

 lot & we will contemplate together upon it and see whether your